 OCP2024

-You can find a two page summary of the changes (and what stayed the same) contained in the first draft of the OCP link below.
-Once you've read that, please dive into the longer draft
+Based on all the feedback, we have revised and updated the OCP to create a new draft that you can review below, along with updated draft maps.
+You can also find a two page summary of the changes recently made in the link below.
+Once you've read that, please dive into the longer OCP draft.

 Unrelated but of interest, the City has recently completed a “Complete Community Impact Assessment Report (PDF) ” research project for the area designated as High Density Residential in the OCP, adjacent to the Downtown area.
 This looked at the implications of building out this area for high density housing, what this would need and what City policy needs to change to achieve this.
 The Report provides support to the directions established in the draft OCP. ("Complete Communities" is a broad concept that can be defined as a community that provides a diversity of housing to meet community needs, and accommodate people at all ages and stages of life, and provide a wider range of employment opportunities, amenities and services within a 15-20 minute walk.)